Best Baked Chicken Parmesan Recipe

 Lynn’s version, which varies from the classic, was given to her by a college roommate who’s mom found it in a Louisiana Junior League Cookbook.
 This may explain why the original calls for an entire cup of butter (they do love their butter in the south).
 It was the first dish Lynn cooked for her then boyfriend (now husband) Mike, and they are still together 20 plus years later.

 That’s some chicken.

 Is Chicken Parmesan Healthy?

 This recipe gets a healthy edge over traditional chicken Parmesan, since it’s baked, not fried.
+Plus, using boneless, skinless chicken breasts means you’re getting the leanest cut of all.
 My recipe goes one further by cutting back on the butter and using more egg instead.
 For breadcrumbs, you can make your own using the recipe provided or look for a store-bought brand that isn’t full of junky ingredients.
 I also skip the Mozzarella on top, since it’s plenty tasty without it.
-What results is a dish that remains crispy and delicious, but healthier than the norm.
+What results is a dish of crispy chicken that’s healthier than the norm.